About the (in)equivalence between holonomic versus non-holonomic theories of gravity: Frames

-In summary, holonomic frames and their co-frames are sensible to changes of local charts in $X$.
-More precisely, if one changes charts in a region $R$, then each $T_x R$ -- and, consequentially, each $T^*_x R$ -- over it will suffer a corresponding change of basis.
-If this change occurs in an invertible and, at least $C^1$ manner, then the corresponding change in each $T_x R$ can be seen as an action of the general linear group $GL\left(n,\mathbb{R}\right)$.
-In Physics, this intimate relationship between holonomic frames and the base manifold -- usually spacetime -- is the reason why they are also called ``world'' or ``spacetime'' frames.
+where $\tensor{J}{^{\nu'}_\mu}\left(x\right)$ is the Jacobian matrix of $\phi'\circ {\phi}^{-1}|_{\phi(x)}$ and $\tensor{J}{^\mu_{\nu'}}(x)$ is its inverse.
+In other words, holonomic frames and their co-frames are sensible to changes of local charts in $X$.
+If this change occurs in an invertible and, at least $C^1$ manner, then the corresponding change in each $T_x U$ can be seen as an action of the general linear group $GL\left(n,\mathbb{R}\right)$.
+In Physics, this intimate relationship between holonomic frames and the base manifold --- usually spacetime --- is the reason why they are also called \textquote{world} or \textquote{spacetime} frames.